pdoehle/swc-notes/ecology_r_man_vis.md

   tally()
 ```

-> Note to self: Come back and add `gather()` and `spread()` if time allows.

 ## Exporting Data
 * Once you have finished your analysis or cleaned up your data, you may want to export it to a `.csv` file for storage or collaboration.
-Let's practice that by creating a newly cleaned data set that we export for use in our next section.
+Let's practice by creating a newly cleaned data set that we export for use in our next section.

 * Begin by creating a new folder in your project directory called `data_output`.